RESEARCH & EVALUATION

-Ms. Feinstein is the Associate Director of Training and Technical Assistance at the Institute on Disabilities, directing the Institute's Leadership Development activities includig Competence and Confidence: Partners in Policymaking and all of its variations.
+Ms. Feinstein is Co-Executive Director of the Institute on Disabilities.
+Additionally, she directs the Institute's Leadership Development activities (Competence and Confidence: Partners in Policymaking) and all of its variations.
 In addition, Ms. Feinstein directs The Pennsylvania Training and Technical Assistance Partnership for People with Disabilities and Families, as well as evaluation activities such as Independent Monitoring for Quality, Montgomery County monitoring and evaluating family support services.
-Ms. Feinstein received a Bachelor of Arts in Psychology and an Master of Arts. in Medical Sociology from Temple University.
+Ms. Feinstein received a Bachelor of Arts in Psychology and an Master of Arts in Medical Sociology from Temple University.
 She has also completed her doctoral coursework in Medical Sociology.

 - Guy Caruso, PhD

 As Western Coordinator, Dr. Caruso is responsible for training and related activities in western Pennsylvania.
 In addition, he provides technical assistance to Pennsylvania's OMR Independent Monitoring for Quality Program.
 He has worked in human services for 32 years as an advocate, teacher, trainer, researcher, and consultant.
 Dr. Caruso has a master's degree and a doctorate from Syracuse University.